 Diet Requirements: In the wild Black ruby barbs are omnivores.
 A diet made up of various high quality vegetable based and protein based flake foods, sinking micro pellet foods and bug bites are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp and daphnia.
 Some emphasis should be put on offering ample plant or algal based foods for this species.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: A minimum 30 to 55 gallon aquarium is ideal for a group of Black ruby barbs.
+Care Requirements: A minimum 20 gallon aquarium is ideal for a small group of Black ruby barbs.
 Black ruby barbs are one of our listed “hardy fish” because they are able to endure the initial break-in cycle of a newly set-up aquarium.
 After the cycle is completed, biweekly water changes are encouraged to keep water parameters favorable (Nitrates < 30 ppm).
 Because we offer only aquacultured Black ruby barbs, they have a range of water parameters in which they can adapt to.
 The aquarium does not need to be aquascaped with anything in particular to keep a school of Black ruby barbs happy, but a darker substrate, driftwood and other natural-looking arrangements will bring out the beauty of this barb.
 Black ruby barbs have been observed to show exceptional coloration in dense live planted aquariums.
 In the proper environment, Black ruby barbs can be relatively peaceful compared to Tiger Barbs in which they are usually lumped with in terms of temperament.
 However, we do not recommend mixing this barb with slow-moving fish or fish with decorative fins that could be tempting to nip such as angelfish and guppies.
 Recommended water conditions, 72-78° F, KH 5-12, pH 6.0-7.5.

 Purchase Size: Medium: 3/4”